Wesley Vanbelle

-Wesley Vanbelle (born 5 August 1986) is a Belgian professional footballer who plays for Dender as a defender.
+Wesley Vanbelle (born 5 August 1986) is a Belgian professional footballer who plays for Sporting Kampenhout as a left-back.

 Career

 Born in Bonheiden, Vanbelle has played for K.V.
 Mechelen, Beveren, Bornem, FC Eindhoven, Eendracht Aalst, Cercle Brugge, Lommel, KSV Roeselare and Dender.

+For the 2023–24 season, Vanbelle joined an amateur side Sporting Kampenhout that plays in the sixth-tier Provincial League 1.